Didn’t think Blackness was a trend

 When it comes to Lisa’s white mess on her head, it was insulting and terrible looking.
 The braids didn’t match her fawn color locks, which also didn’t make sense as to why she wore them in the first place.

-It was a shock, not the good kind.
+It was a shock, and not the good kind.

 “First and foremost, it looked bad.
 If you’re going to try to look like us, at least do it nicely.
 I feel like fans wouldn’t be as offended if they got proper people to do the hair.
 If it was Black people doing the hair, it would make sense.”